-To strengthen the public health emergency response and preparedness in Uzbekistan through upgrading national laboratories, developing surveillance systems, and building case management capacity to address the on-going COVID-19 pandemic as well as to enhance the country’s resilience and preparedness to cope with future public health disasters.
+To strengthen the public health emergency response and preparedness in Uzbekistan to address the on-going COVID-19 pandemic and enhance the country’s resilience to future public health disasters.

 The project scope will consist of the following three interlinked components:

 1.1.
 Enhancing COVID-19 and related testing capacity of the designated laboratories under the Agency of Epidemiological Wellbeing (ASEW) through laboratory renovation and provision of laboratory equipment, including personal protection equipment and testing kits.

 1.2.
 Developing laboratory networking system for diagnostics, quality assurance, monitoring, and reporting.